lains/stm32-linky-display/README.md

 * Run `make gdb-client` to download the code and start debugging.
 * Optionally, open a serial terminal to view the `printf` function calls.
   * For example, run `pyserial`: `python -m serial - 115200` and then select the port labeled "STM32 STLink".

+## Developper guide

+### Porting

+There are abstraction layers in place to ease porting of this code to another board.

+Porting to another STM32 microcontroller will be easier than porting to another manufacturer.

+#### Display support

+First, LCD should be taken care of (after all, this whole code is about displaying power usage to a screen).
+For this, you can first compile and execute `LCD_DSi_CmdMode_DoubleBuffer` example projects for your specific board and use this as a starting point.

+Once this example is running properly on your board, you will have to make the same code compile with the build system provided in my repository.
+This should be as easy as importing a submodule pointing to the correct STM32CubeXX HAL library (under [bsp/](./bsp)).

+Most often, file `stm32xxx_hal_msp.c` from the example project will be irrelevant, and you can skip it.

+File `stm32xxx_it.c` should however be used almost as is (it has a `DSI_IRQHandler()` and may also have a `LTDC_IRQHandler()` defined.
+You should try to replace arguments `&hdsi` and `&hltdc` in the above function by `get_hdsi()` and `get_hltdc()` provided by my code.
+Probably the example's file `system_stm32fxxx.c` can be copied over as is.

+Most of the initialisation for double-buffering happens in the example project's `main.c`.
+All LCD-related initialisation should thus be moved inside my `main.cpp`.

+The content of function `LCD_Init()`, which in turns calls `LTDC_Init()` will both have to be transferred into `Stm32LcdDriver.cpp`'s `LCD_Init()` and `LTDC_Init()`.
+Note that in my version, `hdsi` and `hltdc` pointers are passed as arguments.

+The content of function `HAL_DSI_EndOfRefreshCallback()` will end up into `Stm32LcdDriver.cpp`'s `HAL_DSI_EndOfRefreshCallback()` and `set_active_fb()`

+Once the LDC initialisation has been moved to `main.cpp` and `Stm32LcdDriver.cpp`, you can compile and flash the firmware.
+It should display a blank page and refresh it properly on the screen.